MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

   'my second value with ' ' single quotes'
   ```

   ---

 ### Exported variables

 Bash evaluates double quotes in exported variables.
 If this behavior isn't what you want, escape the variable: `"\$variable"`.

-  **TO DO**: need example of this
+  **TO DO**: need example of this. results were identical with and without the `export` keyword

 ### JSON strings